Model-Based Reinforcement Learning with Isolated Imaginations

-\begin{itemize}[leftmargin=*] \item \textbf{CARLA} \cite{DBLP:conf/corl/DosovitskiyRCLK17}: An open-source simulator with more complex and realistic visual observations for autonomous driving research.
-We evaluate our model on a first-person highway driving task in ``Town04'', where the agent’s goal is to drive as far as possible in $1{,}000$ time steps without colliding with any of the $30$ other moving vehicles or barriers.
-In this journal paper, we use more complex and diverse settings, including day and night modes, as shown in \fig{fig:day_night_vis}. \myitem \textbf{DeepMind Control Suite} \cite{tassa2018deepmind}: A set of challenging and diverse continuous control tasks that serve as a standard benchmark for vision-based RL.
-To evaluate the generalization of our method by disentangling different components under complex visual dynamics, we use two modified benchmarks \cite{hansen2021softda}, namely \texttt{video\_easy}, which contains $10$ simple videos, and \texttt{video\_hard}, which contains $100$ complex videos. \myitem \textbf{BAIR Robot Pushing} \cite{ebert2017self}: An action-conditioned video prediction dataset that consists of hours of self-supervised learning with the robotic arm Sawyer.
-Each video shows a random moving robotic arm pushing a variety of objects on similar tables with a static background.
-The video also records the actions of the robotic arm, which correspond to the commanded gripper pose. \myitem \textbf{RoboNet} \cite{dasari2019robonet}: A large-scale dataset that contains action-conditioned videos of seven robotic arms interacting with a variety of objects from four different research laboratories, \textit{i.e.}, Berkeley, Google, Penn, and Stanford. \end{itemize}
+\myparagraph{Benchmarks.} We evaluate \model{} on two RL environments: \begin{itemize}[leftmargin=*] \item \textbf{CARLA} \citep{DBLP:conf/corl/DosovitskiyRCLK17}: CARLA is a simulator with complex and realistic visual observations for autonomous driving research.
+We train our model to perform the task of first-person highway driving in ``Town04'', where the agent’s goal is to drive as far as possible in $1{,}000$ time steps without colliding with any of the $30$ other moving vehicles or barriers.
+In addition to our conference paper, we incorporate more diverse settings into our study, including both day and night modes as shown in \fig{fig:day_night_vis}. \item \textbf{DeepMind Control Suite} \citep{tassa2018deepmind}: DMC contains a set of continuous control tasks and serves as a standard benchmark for vision-based RL.
+To evaluate the generalization of our method by disentangling different components under complex visual dynamics, we use two modified benchmarks \citep{hansen2021softda}, namely \texttt{video\_easy}, which contains $10$ simple videos, and \texttt{video\_hard}, which contains $100$ complex videos. \end{itemize}